KitterIPT/wscripts-dump/README.md

-# A place for saving some dumb personal dumb Windows scripts.
+# A place for saving some dumb personal Windows scripts.